data-forge/data-forge-js/README.md

 See the [examples section](#examples) for more examples of loading various data sources and formats.

-## Extracting rows from a data frame
+## Extracting rows from a data-frame

 Rows can be extracted from a data-frame in several ways.

-First we can lazily iterate using an iterator.
-This is the lowest-level method of accessing the rows of a data frame.
-Iterators allow lazy evaluation (like LINQ in C#).

-	var iterator = dataFrame.getIterator();
-	while (iterator.moveNext()) {
-		var row = iterator.getCurrent();
-		// do something with the row.
-	}

-There are higher-level ways to extract the rows.
-Under the hood these use iterators.
-These force lazy evaluation to complete (like the *toArray* function in LINQ).
+Note: the follow functions cause lazy evaluation to complete (like the *toArray* function in LINQ).
+This can be performance intensive.

+To extract rows as arrays of data (ordered by column):

 	var arrayOfArrays = dataFrame.toValues();

-and
+To extract rows as objects (with column names as fields):

 	var arrayOfObjects = dataFrame.toObjects();

+To extracts index + row pairs:

+	var arrayOfPairs = dataFrame.toPairs();

-A new data-frame can be created from a *slice* of rows:
+A new data-frame can also be created from a *slice* of rows:

 	var startIndex = ... // Starting row index to include in subset. var endIndex = ... // Ending row index to include in subset. var rowSubset = dataFrame.slice(startIndex, endIndex);

-## Extracting columns and series from a data frame
+## Extracting columns and series from a data-frame

 Get the names of the columns: